jhunschejones/Chrome-According-To-Josh/language-reactor-defaults/README.md

 - Clean copy subtitles without furigana
 - Hide hover translations on the bottom of the page
 - Hide hover translations in side panel by default

-- Enable toggling side panel translations on and off with `command + e`
+To toggle side panel translations on and off you can use the new keyboard shortcut `command + e`.
+For bottom translations use `command + b`.